 Implementers requested that photos should not be required for “very low” rigor projects, noting that CPUC Staff “has repeatedly stated that [photos] are of ‘very low value’ as evidence.”
 Implementers noted that the idea of “very low” category arose from an acknowledgement by all stakeholders that the portfolio risk for these very small projects is small and that streamlined program delivery is imperative to enable custom projects for these underserved customers.
 Therefore, the additional burden and cost of photos to small projects “does not justify the low value of these photos.”

-An implementer also noted that some customers will not allow photos or videos due to security concerns, and requested that the POE requirements not exclude those customers from participation.

 ORA recommended that the physical evidence requirement for all tiers be updated to require “photo, video, and/or operating data sufficient to demonstrate equipment operability,” noting that “photographs may be sufficient evidence to establish some types of equipment (e.g., lamps) are operational, but is insufficient to establish the viability for other equipment types (e.g., most heating, ventilation, and air conditioning equipment).
 The requirement to provide photographic evidence for all equipment types will therefore not be sufficient to meet a preponderance of evidence standard as the photograph will not actually establish whether the equipment is operating.”

+CPUC stated that the questions “are unacceptably biased and incomplete.
+The T2WG should have focused on types of evidence that supports or refutes that the equipment could and would stay in place and satisfy the customer’s requirements for the RUL.
+Then an expert team could be engaged to develop appropriate instruments to be used for the various tiers of POE.”